MagpieBridge/MagpieBridge/README.md

 ## Use MagpieBridge in your Maven project
 You can either
 1. MagpieBridge is published on the GitHub Package Registry.
-You can use the release by adding the following lines to your `pom.xml` (See all [github package](https://github.com/MagpieBridge/MagpieBridge/packages/62902?version=0.0.7)) and set up your GitHub access token by following [these instructions](https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-3.-How-To-Install-a-GitHub-Maven-Package).
+You can use the release by adding the following lines to your `pom.xml` (see all [github package](https://github.com/MagpieBridge/MagpieBridge/packages/62902?version=0.0.7)) and set up your GitHub access token by following [these instructions](https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-3.-How-To-Install-a-GitHub-Maven-Package).
 ````
 <dependencies>
   <dependency>